fhoeben/hsac-scheduler/README.md

 - GET
 - POST with body in `jobs.xml`
 - POST with body from file
+- PUT with body in `jobs.xml`
+- PUT with body from file

 Http calls are made using [Apache http client](http://hc.apache.org/httpcomponents-client-ga/), default timeouts and connection management are configured in `scheduler.properties`.
 The timeouts can be overridden